marisacasillas/chatterlab/content/courses/DCC2024/course_instructions/research_proposal.md

 ### All proposals must fulfill three minimal criteria:
 - Be submitted on time: 21 May 2024 at 11.59 Chicago time
-- Be between 8 and 10 pages long (single-spaced, one-inch margins, US letter paper, 12 pt Arial font)
+- Be between 8 and 10 pages long (double-spaced, one-inch margins, US letter paper, 12 pt Arial font)
 - Include all of the following sections:
     1. Literature review
     2. Research question